joelvardy/photos.joelvardy.com/readme.md

 ## Development

-The project uses Composer and NPM for package management, to install packages run:
+The project uses Composer, NPM, and Bower for package management, to install packages run:

 ```
 composer install